Measurement-Based Quantum Computation Using the Spin-1 XXZ Model with Uniaxial Anisotropy: Computational Power in the Anisotropic Haldane Phase

 It represents the probability for the measurements of all spins at $1\le i \le L$ to fail.
 The detail of the derivation of Eq.~(\ref{eq:Rz_GF_simplify}) is provided in Appendix {\ref{sec:Appendix.
 B}}.

-Figures~\ref{fig:XXZ_g_f} (a) and (b) show $g_{\rm corr}$ as functions of $D$ and $J$, with $J=1$ and $D=0$, respectively, for the ground state of the Hamiltonian in Eq.~(\ref{eq:XXZ_hamiltonian_MBQC}).
+Figures~\hyperref[fig:XXZ_g_f]{7(a)} and \hyperref[fig:XXZ_g_f]{7(b)} show $g_{\rm corr}$ as functions of $D$ and $J$, with $J=1$ and $D=0$, respectively, for the ground state of the Hamiltonian in Eq.~(\ref{eq:XXZ_hamiltonian_MBQC}).
 In both figures, $g_{\rm corr}$ approaches $-1$ in the region $D<0$ and $J>0$ due to the strong AFM correlation near the AFM phase within the Haldane phase.
-Furthermore, since the AFM correlation favors the spin-1s to occupy the $|{\pm}\rangle$ states while suppressing the $|\tilde{0}\rangle$ state, the probability of obtaining the failure outcome $|z\rangle$ is reduced.
+Furthermore, since the AFM correlation favors the spin-1's to occupy the $|{\pm}\rangle$ states while suppressing the $|\tilde{0}\rangle$ state, the probability of obtaining the failure outcome $|z\rangle$ is reduced.
 Consequently, $g_{\rm fail}$ approaches $0$.
-Since achieving high gate fidelity requires $g_{\rm corr}\to-1$ and $g_{\rm fail}\to0$, the ground state in the Haldane phase near the AFM phase yields high gate fidelity, as shown in Figs.~~\ref{fig:XXZ_Id_S_GF} (a) and (b) and \ref{fig:anis_AFHeis_RzGF} (a) and (b).
-However, introducing the uniaxial anisotropy along the $z$-axis negatively affects the implementation of rotation gates about the $x$- and $y$-axes, since a resource state polarized toward the $|\pm\rangle$ eigenstates in the $z$-direction suppresses computational capability along the $x$- and $y$- directions.
+Since achieving high gate fidelity requires $g_{\rm corr}\to-1$ and $g_{\rm fail}\to0$, the ground state in the Haldane phase near the AFM phase yields high gate fidelity, as shown in Figs.~~\ref{fig:XXZ_Id_S_GF} and \ref{fig:anis_AFHeis_RzGF}.
+However, introducing the uniaxial anisotropy along the $z$-axis negatively affects the implementation of rotation gates about the $x$ and $y$ axes, since a resource state polarized toward the $|\pm\rangle$ eigenstates in the $z$ direction suppresses computational capability along the $x$ and $y$ directions.
 This limitation makes the realization of arbitrary single-qubit unitary gates particularly challenging.
 We overcome this obstacle in the next section by partitioning the chain and applying anisotropy in different directions.